 What ideas came from great questions?

 In terms of stop fix, what ideas did you find?
 Anything you should stop doing?
 Start doing?
 Fix?

-What did you learn from your SWOT analysis?
-Any strengths to build upon or weaknesses to address?
-What about taking advantage of opportunities in the external environment or confronting threats?

 Look at the BAM group names and see if any are ideas.
 Then look at all of those delicious ideas that came from the affinity grouping.
 Any of them keepers on their own?